- May 18, 2020

-- Category: associations, Business plans, communities, Community, Economics, Finance & accounting, HOA, homeowner association
+- Category: Article, associations, Business plans, communities, Community, Economics, Finance & accounting, HOA, homeowner association

 Too many homeowner association Boards do not have adequate policies or procedures to run their HOA like a business.
 Most run their associations like a family community co-op.
 Foregoing Robert’s Rules of Order and gathering over a pot-luck.
 While casual gatherings are great for fostering relationships, the lack of business acumen can damage the organization.

 “When inadequate procedures are followed, many Board members are too quick to shout for legal action or push their personal agenda, while others drag their heels to avoid confrontation.
 Without a formal process, the results undermine the HOA by negatively influencing the community’s culture.
 Members will quickly take advantage of it,” states Michael Madson, President and CMCA, of MGM Association Management in Meridian, Idaho who has over 21 years of experience serving HOAs.

 “Poorly run HOAs divert the Board’s attention away from issues that affect the well-being of their community,” he reports.